Monica Rutherford

-Monica Kathleen Rutherford (born 29 March 1944) is a retired artistic gymnast from England.
+Monica Kathleen Rutherford (29 March 1944 – 2 December 2024) was an English artistic gymnast.
 She competed at the 1964 Summer Olympics in all artistic gymnastics events with the best ranking of 59th on the vault.

 After marrying Brian Phelps, an Olympic diver, she changed her last name to Phelps.

-Following her career as a gymnast, Rutherford successfully coached for many years at the OLGA club in Poole, Dorset.
-She has since retired and, now resides in France.
+Following her career as a gymnast, Rutherford coached for many years at the OLGA club in Poole, Dorset.

+In retirement, Rutherford resided in France.
+She died in Picauville, France on 2 December 2024, at the age of 80.